-How To Manage Projects Through Their 5 Phases (Plus Tips)
+How To Manage Projects From Start to Finish (With Tips)

 A team member presents project information during a team meeting as their colleagues listen from a conference table.

-Before you can begin a project, it may be beneficial to complete a feasibility study to prove that the project is viable and can add profit to the company.
-The feasibility study includes items such as extensive research and data on the scope of the project, the project’s monetary and technical requirements, a proposed series of plans and actions and an evaluation of the cost-effectiveness of the project.
+Before you can begin a project, it may be beneficial to conduct a feasibility study to determine whether the project is viable and whether it can add profit to the company.
+A feasibility study may involve conducting extensive research and collecting data related to the issue the project aims to resolve.
+It may also involve assessing its technical requirements and reviewing the organization's budget to determine whether it's cost-effective.

 2. Plan the project